OCLC-Research/emp-suite/ReadMe.txt

                                 --------/ This can be useful when another tagging tool adds space characters.
                 --------/ Clicking on 'As CONLL' will show the text as it looks in CONLL.
                 --------/ Clicking on 'As HTML' will show the color-ized version of the tagging.
-                --------/ To save the CONLL tagged version, you must click on 'As CONLL' and then manually copy and paste the text into a file.
+                --------/ To save the CONLL tagged version, click on 'As CONLL' and then manually copy and paste the text into a file.
+                --------/ If the data is created for scoring gold, the file should be moved to a sibling directory called 'gold-data.'
+                --------/ If the data is created for training gold, the file should be moved to a directory under the training module.

 --------/uiuc-ner
         --------/ Description